hexique/FUSH/README.md

 `uppercase` - returns string in upper case\
 `root` - returns square root of number.
 Takes 1 argument\
 `fact` - returns factorial of number.
 Takes 1 argument\
-`wait` - waiting for a certain amount of time in ms. Takes 1 argument
+`wait` - waiting for a certain amount of time in ms. Takes 1 argument\
+`add` - adds element at the end of arrive\
+`addstr` - adds string element at the end of arrive\
+`write` - changes an element in arrive by index\
+`writestr` - changes an element in arrive to sring by index\
+`remove` - removes element in arrive by index\
+`read` - reads value in arrive by index

 ## How to install
 1. Go to newest version branch